Combative Trump insists there is 'blame on both sides' for clashes in Virginia

 Trump said he had yet to call Heyer’s mother, said that he would soon “reach out.”
 He praised her for what he said was a nice statement about him on social media.

-As Trump finally walked away from his lectern, he stopped to answer one more shouted question: Would be plan to visit Charlottesville?
+As Trump finally walked away from his lectern, he stopped to answer one more shouted question: Would he visit Charlottesville?
 The president’s response was to note that he owned property there and to say it was one of the largest wineries in the United States.Report Typo/Error